mendersoftware/mender-docs/201.Troubleshooting/04.Mender-Server/docs.md

 As seen in [container logs](#container-logs) section, `mender-deployments` service is restarting.
 The logs suggest there might be missing credentials for an AWS related service.
-From [production installation](../Production-installation) guide, we can recall that
+From the [production installation](../../Administration/Production-installation) guide, we can recall that
 `mender-deployments`
 [service configuration](../Production-installation#deployments-service) contains